pedroj/muxViz/README.md

     #install GDAL
     sudo apt-get install libgdal1-dev libproj-dev

-Finally, if your system has a working installation of Octave, R and GDAL, you can download the last version of muxViz, unzip it, go into the unzipped folder and type the following within R environment:
+Finally, if your system has a working installation of R and GDAL, you can download the last version of muxViz, unzip it, go into the unzipped folder and type the following within R environment:

 	source('muxVizGUI.R')